Selmer group: Selmer group of an isogeny

 The Selmer group in the middle of this exact sequence is finite and effectively computable.
-This implies the weak Mordell–Weil theorem that its subgroup B(K)/f(A(K)) is finite.
-There is a notorious problem about whether this subgroup can be effectively computed: there is a procedure for computing it that will terminate with the correct answer if there is some prime p such that the p-component of the Tate–Shafarevich group is finite.
-It is conjectured that the Tate–Shafarevich group is in fact finite, in which case any prime p would work.
-However, if (as seems unlikely) the Tate–Shafarevich group has an infinite p-component for every prime p, then the procedure may never terminate.
+This implies the weak Mordell–Weil theorem, which states that its subgroup $B(K)/f(A(K))$ is finite.
+There is a notorious problem about whether this subgroup can be effectively computed: there is a procedure for computing it that will terminate with the correct answer if there is some prime $p$ such that the $p$-component of the Tate–Shafarevich group is finite.
+It is conjectured that the Tate–Shafarevich group is in fact finite, in which case any prime $p$ would work.
+However, if (as seems unlikely) the Tate–Shafarevich group has an infinite $p$-component for every prime $p$, then the procedure may never terminate.

-Greenberg (1994) has generalized the notion of Selmer group to more general p-adic Galois representations and to p-adic variations of motives in the context of Iwasawa theory.
+Greenberg (1994) has generalized the notion of Selmer group to more general $p$-adic Galois representations and to $p$-adic variations of motives in the context of Iwasawa theory.

-Selmer group of a finite Galois module
+Selmer group of a Galois module

-More generally one can define the Selmer group of a finite Galois module M (such as the kernel of an isogeny) as the elements of H^{1}(G_{K}, M) that have images inside certain given subgroups of H^{1}(GK_{v}, M).
+More generally one can define the Selmer group of a Galois module $M$ (such as the kernel of an isogeny) as the elements of $H^1(G_K,M)$ that have images inside certain given subgroups of $H^1(G_{K_v},M)$.